Failure Modes in People Who Develop Math Skills but Don’t Capitalize On Them via Coding

 3) Getting distracted by low-ROI features/details.

-But in reality there’s more of a spectrum, lots of things matter at least a little bit but you have to have a good sense of what things matter a lot and how costly their implementation will be relative to the impact.
+You need a good sense of what things matter a lot and how costly their implementation will be relative to their impact.

-Like, what are the things that have a 100x or 1000x impact and ROI relative to other things.
+You have to be able to sniff out the things that have a 100x or 1000x impact and ROI relative to other things.

 4) Being unwilling to do “tedious” work.

-This plays into item #3 because in order to get that good sense of what really matters, you have to get your arms around the problem, which typically requires getting your hands dirty and doing enough manual grunt work to develop intuitions and strong gut feelings.
+This plays into item #3 because in order to get that good sense of what really matters, you have to get your arms around the problem, which typically requires getting your hands dirty and doing enough manual grunt work to develop strong intuitions and gut feelings.

-Mathy people sometimes justify avoiding the grunt work because it’s tedious and they already have it all figured out in their head… but the issue is that the contour of the problem space in their head doesn’t match up with reality.
+Mathy people sometimes justify avoiding the grunt work because it’s tedious and they already have it all figured out in their head, but the issue is that the contour of the problem space in their head doesn’t match up with reality.

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.